Dataflect-LLC/Dataflect-Documentation/index.md

 # Installation
 [Go to Top](#)

 Dataflect Search can be installed in Splunk Cloud environments and should be installed directly from Splunkbase via self-service install or with the help of Splunk Support.
+Dataflect Search with a free license is not supported in Splunk Enterprise (on-premise) environments.

 ***